flutter/flutter-intellij/docs/testing.md

 ## Testing matrix

-Testers should generally test against IntelliJ CE and Android Studio.
-We also support internal IntelliJ; we should have testers assigned to each for every roll.
+* testers should generally test against IntelliJ CE and Android Studio
+* we also support internal IntelliJ; we should have testers assigned to each (IntelliJ CE, internal IntelliJ, and Android Studio) for every roll

 ## Project Creation